Echternach: Culture

 There are two main churches in Echternach.
 The larger is the Abbey's Basilica of St Willibrord, which survives from the original abbey and is a fair monument of Romano-Gothic architecture.
 The basilica is now surrounded by the eighteenth-century abbey (today a high school) and is located in the heart of the town's historical centre.
 The other is the parish church of St Peter and Paul, under whose altar lie the remains of St Willibrord.
 The nearby Prehistory Museum traces mankind's history over the past one million years.

-Close to Echternach lies the Echternach lake which hosts several activities every year, like the e-Lake music festival or the "Mill Man Trail" bike race.
-Since 1975, Echternach has been the site of an International Music Festival, held annually in May and June.
-The festival was discontinued in 2018.